kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 ## Challenge 2: Squad Info Program 👩🏿‍💻

-> **Instructions:** Collaborate to write a program in Replit that prints info about your squad.
+> **Instructions:** Discuss your intentions for the program, then cllaborate to write a program in Replit that prints info about your squad.

 All squad members should join your squad voice channel, so that you can discuss what you want to include in your program.

+> **Step 1:** Set intentions
+Squads that support each other do better in the program.

+(1) **Pick** a day of week and time of day that you will study together.
+You were placed in the squad because you have similar availability.
+During this time, you will login to Discord, work on your lessons at the same time, and use your squad channels to discuss.

+(2) **Discuss** the following common challenges and come up with an intention
+- When we don’t understand the content of a lesson, we will …
+- When we are stuck on a practice or project, we will…
+- When we finish a project that I am really proud of, we will…

 Select one person to create a repl.
 That person should click the `+Invite` button and share the link in Discord so that the the rest of the squad can join and work together.